Tag Archives: Lee Savino

 Now what?

 I enjoyed this for many of the same reasons I enjoyed the first book.
 The Draekon is marvelously solicitous to the human mate.
 Everyone is careful about consent.
 There aren’t any needless misunderstandings or mind games.
-Everyone is delightedly straight forward.
+Everyone is delightedly straightforward.

 But I admit that I didn’t enjoy it quite as much as book one.
 I didn’t find Ruhan quite as charismatic a lead male.
 Sure, he’s cocky and cock-sure to cover his brokenness, which hits you in the feels.
 But I just didn’t like draekon conqueror photohim as much as I did Kadir from the previous book.
 That’s not to say I didn’t like him, just not as much.
 Similarly, I didn’t find Lani as multifaceted as Alice.
 I liked her.
 But I didn’t think she had quite the depth.

-But the real question is whether I would read another book in the series and I would.
+But the real question is whether I would read another book in the series, and I would.
 In fact, book three, which involves pirates, looks especially tempting.
-I don’t have it on my Kindle yet.
-But I look forward to reading it in the future.
+I don’t have it on my Kindle yet, but I look forward to reading it in the future.

 Other Reviews: